The Glass Wiper

 “Numero cinque si’il vous plait”

-The man gestured up the stairs and sank back into his stupor,
+The man gestured up the stairs and sank into his stupor.

-He began the slow climb to the second floor.
+He began the slow ascent to the second floor.

 Words: (Bald Choral Butter Memory Spirit Pure Letter)